Business in Argentina: Understanding Emerging Markets

 The program is fully taught in English by UTDT's faculty, who are recognized experts in their fields.
-Comprised of three intensive, consecutive modules, each lasting one week, "Business in Argentina: Understanding Emerging Markets" has a flexible design that allows participants to take one, two or the three courses together.
+Comprised of four intensive, consecutive modules, each lasting one week, "Business in Argentina: Understanding Emerging Markets" has a flexible design that allows participants to take as many courses as their schedules allow.

 An orientation program and city tour are offered to new participants each Sunday.

 Students are expected to attend at least 80% of lectures and to pass a mini test and final exam in each module.

 Prof. Luis Pereiro, Ph.D. in Business Administration (Finance), ESEADE, Argentinabio

 "International Business Strategies: Challenges and Opportunities in Emerging Markets"

 Prof. Sebastián Auguste, Ph.D. in Economics, University of Michigan.bio